Ethnic Studies

 - Community Organizing and more!

-Ethnic Studies Program Student Learning Outcomes
+Ethnic Studies Program Student Learning Outcomes:

 - Critically analyze the socio-historical origins, processes and consequences of dominance and subordination in regards to race, ethnicity, class, gender, power, and social stratification.